Signal Processing Meets SGD: From Momentum to Filter: Method

-The new mean $\mu'$ is a weighted average of the two means, $\mu_{m}$ and $\mu_{g}$, with weights inversely proportional to their variances.
-This places $\mu'$ between $\mu_{m}$ and $\mu_{g}$, closer to the mean with the smaller variance.
-The new standard deviation $\sigma'$ is smaller than either of the original standard deviations $\sigma_{m}$ and $\sigma_{g}$, reflecting the reduced uncertainty in the estimate due to the combination of information from both sources.
-This is a direct consequence of the Wiener Filter's optimality in the mean-square error sense.
-The proof is provided in \hyperref[proof_section3.2]{Appendix A.3}.
+The fused mean \(\mu_{\widehat{g}_t}\) is a weighted average of \(\mu_{m}\) and \(\mu_{g}\), with weights inversely proportional to their variances, favoring the mean with the smaller variance to reflect greater confidence in stable estimates.
+Similarly, the fused variance \(\sigma_{\widehat{g}_t}^2\) is smaller than the original variances \(\sigma_{m}^2\) and \(\sigma_{g}^2\), indicating reduced uncertainty in the gradient estimate.
+This reduction is a result of the Wiener Filter's optimality in minimizing mean-square error.
+The proof is in Appendix~\ref{proof_section3.2}.